-- (c) Interest rate risk - i The Group's interest rate risk arises from short-term and long-term borrowings.
-Borrowings issued at variable rates expose the Group to cash flow interest rate risk which is partially offset by cash and cash equivalents held at variable rate.
-Borrowings issued at fixed rates expose the Group to fair value interest rate risk.
-For the years ended December 31, 2017 and 2016, the Group's borrowings at variable rate were denominated in NTD, USD, JPY, and CNY. - During the years ended December 31, 2017 and 2016, if interest rates on borrowings had been 1% higher/lower with all other variables held constant, post-tax profit for the years ended December 31, 2017 and 2016 would have decreased / increased by \$3,615 and \$4,573, respectively, mainly as a result of higher/lower interest expense on floating rate borrowings. - (2) Credit risk - i Credit risk refers to the risk that the clients or counterparties of financial instruments will cause a financial loss for the Group by failing to discharge a contractual obligation.
-According to the Group's credit policy, each local entity in the Group is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+(c) Interest rate risk

+- i.
+The Company's interest rate risk arises from short-term and long-term borrowings.
+Borrowings issued at variable rates expose the Company to cash flow interest rate risk which is partially offset by cash and cash equivalents held at variable rate.
+Borrowings issued at fixed rates expose the Company to fair value interest rate risk.
+For the years ended December 31, 2017 and 2016, the Company's borrowings at variable rate were denominated in NTD, USD and JPY. - ii.
+During the years ended December 31, 2017 and 2016, if interest rates on borrowings had been 1% higher/lower with all other variables held constant, post-tax profit for the years ended December 31, 2017 and 2016 would have increased /decreased by \$742 and \$730, respectively, mainly as a result of higher/lower interest expense on floating rate borrowings.

+(2) Credit risk

+- i.Credit risk refers to the risk that the clients or counterparties of financial instruments will cause a financial loss for the Company by failing to discharge a contractual obligation.
+According to the Company's credit policy, the Company is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual credit limit is set by management through evaluating internal and external credit ratings.
 The utilisation of credit limits is regularly monitored.
 Credit risk arises from cash and cash equivalents and outstanding receivables and committed transactions.
 For banks and financial institutions, only independently rated parties with good ratings are accepted.
-The Group transacts with several banks to mitigate risk. - ii No credit limits were breached for the year of 2017 and 2016, and management does not expect any significant losses from non-performance by these counterparties. - iii The Group provides endorsements and guarantees based on the Group's policies and procedures on endorsements and guarantees.
-The Group only provides endorsement or guarantee for subsidiaries that the Group directly holds more than 50% ownership, or for entities that the Group holds more than 50% ownership, either directly or indirectly, as well as the power to govern the policies.
-No collateral is requested for the endorsements and guarantees as the Group can control the credit risk of the subsidiary.
+The Company transacts with several banks to mitigate risk. - ii.No credit limits were breached for the year of 2017 and 2016, and management does not expect any significant losses from non-performance by these counterparties. - iii.
+The Company provides endorsements and guarantees based on the Company's policies and procedures on endorsements and guarantees.
+The Company only provides endorsement or guarantee for subsidiaries that the Company directly holds more than 50% ownership, or for entities that the Company holds more than 50% ownership, either directly or indirectly, as well as the power to govern the policies.
+No collateral is requested for the endorsements and guarantees as the Company can control the credit risk of the subsidiary.
 The maximum credit risk is the guaranteed amount.

+iv.
+For the credit ratings of the Company's financial assets, please refer to Note 6, Financial assets.

+(3) Liquidity risk
-iv For the credit ratings of the Group's financial assets, please refer to Note 6, Financial assets.(3) Liquidity risk i Cash flow forecasting is performed in the operating entities of the Group and aggregated by the Group Finance Department.
-Group Finance Department monitors rolling forecasts of the Group's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Group does not breach borrowing limits or covenants (where applicable) on any of its borrowing facilities.

-- ii Surplus cash held by the operating entities over and above the balance required for working capital management are transferred to the Group Finance Department.
-Group Finance Department invests surplus cash in interest bearing current accounts, time deposits and marketable securities, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the above mentioned forecasts. - iii The table below analyses the Group's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date.
+- i.
+Finance Department monitors rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Company does not breach borrowing limits or covenants (where applicable) on any of its borrowing facilities. - ii.
+Surplus cash held by the Company over and above the balance required for working capital management are transferred to the Finance Department.
+Finance Department invests surplus cash in interest bearing current accounts and marketable securities, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the abovementioned forecasts. - iii.
+The table below analyses the Company's non-derivative financial liabilities and relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.